onukura/simple-json-backend-datasource/README.md

-## Simple JSON Datasource - a generic backend datasource
+## WIP: Simple JSON Datasource - a generic backend datasource

 More documentation about datasource plugins can be found in the [Docs](https://grafana.com/docs/grafana/latest/developers/plugins/).